programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 	aibomSite.rotation.x = -Math.PI * 1/2;
 	aibomSite.userData.planes = aibomG;
 ```
-it is also possible to make a function that takes, position (x and z) co-ordinates, and the relevant gallery.
+it is also possible to make a function that takes position (x and z) co-ordinates and the relevant gallery.
 The function is then called for each site.

 In the index.html file REPLACE